 For an initial analysis, we sought to limit the complexity of the genetic landscape to the subset of ABC transporters most relevant for resistance or sensitivity for this set of drugs.
 We applied the above-described generalized linear model to identify and quantitatively model associations between individual knockouts and drug resistance (see Methods).
 Strong drug-knockout associations were defined by a >10% change in modeled resistance, while other significant associations were defined to be weak.
 In total we found 63 drug-knockout associations, of which [XXX] were strong (Data SX).

 Because 87% of the single-gene associations (82% of weak associations and 100% of strong associations) involved only five ABC transporters—snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆—we initially restricted our attention to these transporters.
-For these five ‘frequently-transporters’, we recovered 16 of 21 previously-reported single-knockout phenotypes, including 6 out of the 7 which had been reported in at least two publications (Fig. S4; Data S7).
+For these five ‘frequently-associated’, we recovered 16 of 21 previously-reported single-knockout phenotypes, including 6 out of the 7 which had been reported in at least two publications (Fig. S4; Data S7).
 Among the novel drug-knockout associations, 39 were weak and 8 were strong.
 For the vacuolar ABC transporters YCF1 and YBT1, 18 drug-knockout associations were found, all of which were novel (Fig. S4, Data S6).
 Taken together, we detected 76% of 21 previous associations between drugs and individual knockouts of the 16 targeted transporters, while revealing 47 new associations.

 To model the impact of more complex genotypes on drug resistance, we initially considered only the frequently-associated five transporters (snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆).
-For each of the 32 ( = 25 ) possible five-gene genotypes, we derived a phenotypic profile by calculating, for each drug, the average resistance over all strains matching this genotype at all five genes.
+For each of the 32 ( 25 ) possible five-gene genotypes, we derived a phenotypic profile by calculating, for each drug, the average resistance over all strains matching this genotype at all five genes.
 These profiles were initially calculated separately for MATa and MATα strains (Fig S5).
 Extremely high reproducibility (r ≥ .99) was observed for camptothecin and tamoxifen between MATa and MATα populations (Fig. 2A), and high reproducibility (r ≥ 0.95) between these independent biological replicate pools was observed for 13 of 16 drugs (Fig. 2B).
 Thus, focusing on the five genes for which drug resistance phenotypes appeared to be most prevalent, we derived robust phenotypic profiles for all possible knockout combinations.

 To visualize the complex phenotypic landscape of this exhaustive set of knockout combinations, we developed a radial representation in which the drug resistance consequences of knocking out increasingly-many ABC transporters in a specific order can be explored by tracing different paths leading outward from the central wild-type genotype (Fig. 2C).
 Reflecting the quantitative reproducibility of our profiles, graphs were visually similar between independent biological replicate MATa and MATα populations for many drugs, while showing large differences only for colchicine (Fig. 2D, S6).
 Given the high reproducibility, we merged the MATa and MATα data for all subsequent analyses, except where noted (Methods).